 22 Aug The Crew of the German Steam Ship (S. S.) Erymanthos (29) and 1 passenger were arrested.
 The ship was sealed by the Collector of Customs.
 The detained crew was landed near St Paul's Petroleum Tanks and sent to Floriana Casemate Barracks in motor ambulance.
 A total of 99 POWs were in detention.
 On 23 August, a sick detainee was admitted to Mtarfa Hospital.
 Malta became a permanent place of internment for Prisoners of War.

-30 Sept Four NCOs MPSC joined the Infantry Brigade (one to each battalion) as instructors in Physical Training and Musketry.
+30 Sep Four NCOs MPSC joined the Infantry Brigade (one to each battalion) as instructors in Physical Training and Musketry.

 11 Oct LCpl Britton MFP was attached for duty with 4th Bn London Regiment at Ghajn Tuffieha.
 Sgt Bath, LCpl Dever, LCpl Aston moved to Corradino for duty in the Detention Barracks.

 a camp for Prisoners of War.
 Stores and equipment were moved from the Ospizio and the Marina Ordnance Stores to Verdala Barracks.

 3 Nov The office of the Assistant Provost Marshal moved to the Sergeant's Mess Verdala Barracks.
 The Prisoners of War were transferred from Casemate Barracks Floriana to St Clement's Parade Ground, Verdala Barracks.
 The first ambulance left Floriana at 08:00; the last ambulance arrived at Verdala about 14:00 hours.
 A canteen opened at St Clement's Parade Ground.
 The POWs were allowed to buy a pint of beer at dinner time and a pint at night.
 Mr Rigden, Manager of Messers R Dickeson, Malta made the necessary arrangements for the canteen at Verdala Barracks.